Wang-Lin-boop/GetPDB/README.md

 installation
 ----

-At frist, you need dwonload a julia package from [Julia Download](https://julialang.org/downloads/).
+Fristly, you need dwonload a julia package from [Julia Download](https://julialang.org/downloads/).

 Then, move julia package and GetPDB to your /home/software or anywhere you like.